 Bootawa Dam Water Treatment Plant, Australia

-Construction of the plant was started in 2007 by the water utility company MidCoast Water.
-Total investment in the project was $82m.
+Construction of the plant was started in 2007 by the water utility company MidCoast Water, and total investment in the project was $82m.
 The WTP has a capacity to process 60m litres of water a day, with provision to expand to 75m litres in future.

 Purpose of project